dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 Isolation Modes
 ===============

-Before describing how to scan keys within an Index, it is necessary to describe the various lock isolation modes supported by SimpleDBM.
+Before describing how to access table data using scans, it is necessary to describe the various lock isolation modes supported by SimpleDBM.

 Common Behaviour